microsoftgraph/msgraph-sdk-powershell/src/Compliance/beta/docs/New-MgBetaComplianceEdiscoveryCaseSourceCollectionAdditionalSource.md

 ```

 ### -DisplayName
-The display name of the dataSource.
-This will be the name of the SharePoint site.
+The display name of the dataSource, and is the name of the SharePoint site.

 ```yaml
 Type: System.String